CoinFlip Logo

 Crypto in Political Campaigns

 Cryptocurrency donations are acceptable for federal office, but local and state political races have their own restrictions.
-California recently allowed crypto donations for local and state political candidates, but they are just one of a handful of states (plus Washington, D.C.) that allow crypto donations to flow into the campaign coffers of local political candidates in 2022.
+California allows crypto donations for local and state political candidates, but they are just one of a handful of states (plus Washington, D.C.) that allow crypto donations to flow into the campaign coffers of local political candidates in 2024.

 Online groups are now using the playbook of decentralized finance, or DeFi, to make waves in regulatory battles.
 Users would buy a governance DAO token in order to join the group, then vote and participate in the online collective, and eventually (they hope) their collective votes within the DAO will be reflected by policy-makers’ decisions in Washington.